esatus/Hyperledger_Wallet_Synchronisation/Prototyp/README.md

 }
 ```

 **Synchronize(SynchrisationType type)** - This function starts a synchronization process.
-As described in the paper, their are two types of synchronization, at start and when make changes.
+As described in the paper, there are two types of synchronization, at start and when make changes.
 The parameter can be used to decide which type will be executed.
 The following to code blocks shows examples of both synchronization types.

 ```cs
 //Synchronisation at application start